ros2/design/articles/055_ros_parameter_design.md

 ### Logging

-All changes to parameters should be visible when logging.
+All changes to parameters should be loggable.
-And when playing back a log file the parameter changes should be able to be reapplied.
+And when playing back a log file the parameter changes should be able to be re-requested by the log playback.

 ## Proposed Approach

 To cover the feature set above, the ROS 2.0 parameter system is proposed as follows.

-### Parameters Hosted on nodes
+### Parameters Hosted in Nodes

 For the sake of validating parameter lifecycle, all parameters will be hosted on a node.
 Their lifetime will be implicitly tied to the nodes lifetime.